Pranayama can help lower down your sugar levels

 - Unless you feel you are beginning to use the abdominal muscles to complete the exhalation, continue this for few times.

-- Set in motion by ascertaining a baseline of profound and leveled nasal breathing.
-Begin with exhalation of contracting the face of abdomen muscles--from just below the ribs to the pelvis--strongly and swiftly, forcing the air out of the nostrils.
+- Set in motion by ascertaining a baseline of profound and levelled nasal breathing.
+Begin with an exhalation of contracting the face of abdomen muscles--from just below the ribs to the pelvis--strongly and swiftly, forcing the air out of the nostrils.

 - Keeping in mind there is no other activity and no blockage of the nostrils, this shall conclude in the throwing out the air via nostrils.